 Determining the Motor Vehicle Class.

 Criteria for Determining the Motor Vehicle Class.
-Upon deciding to conduct enforcement testing, the Executive Officer shall determine the motor vehicle class to be tested.
-In determining the scope of the motor vehicle class to be tested, the Executive Officer shall use good engineering judgment to consider the similarities and differences in the propulsion systems and batteries of potentially affected vehicles, including whether vehicles share similar propulsion-related hardware, electric drive components, battery chemistries, battery thermal management, or control strategies.
+Upon deciding to conduct enforcement testing to verify compliance, the Executive Officer shall determine the motor vehicle class to be tested.
+In determining the motor vehicle class to be tested, the Executive Officer shall use good engineering judgment to consider the similarities and differences in the propulsion systems and batteries of potentially affected vehicles, including whether vehicles share similar propulsion-related hardware, electric drive components, battery chemistries, battery thermal management, or control strategies.

 Default Motor Vehicle Class.
 The default motor vehicle class is the test group used by the manufacturer to certify the vehicles to be tested.